Who is Madhvi Chanrai? This is a question that I have frequently asked myself. Unfortunately I still haven’t found the answer.

-The answer that most are probably expecting would be something along these lines: I graduated from the University of Cambridge in 1986 where I studied Medicine and ‘Food and Human Nutrition’ as one of my undergraduate options, and later went on to become a practising GP.
+The answer that most are expecting would probably be something along these lines: I have a medical degree from the University of Cambridge (1986) where I also studied ‘Food and Human Nutrition’ as one of my undergraduate options.
+I later went on to become a practising GP.
 More recently, I completed a Masters degree in Human Nutrition in 2018.

-I have been obsessed with diets, food and cooking for nigh on 40 years, (being a chubby child makes you never want to become overweight again!), and I have been reading recipe books and books on nutrition in my spare time since the age of 11, so it seemed like a natural progression to put some of this knowledge into a blog.
+CV aside, I have been obsessed with diets, food and cooking for nigh on 50 years (being a chubby child instigated my obsession with food).
+I have been reading cook books, diet books and books on nutrition since the age of 11.
+All this, combined with my love of writing eventually led to me starting a blog.

 Another factor that heavily influenced my nutrition transformation was a book called ‘The Diet Delusion’.
 I read this book in 2006 after a patient gave it to me following my attempts to put her on a statin to lower her cholesterol level.
 This book clearly sets out why the current dietary guidelines are incorrect and it made me conscious of how doctors follow guidelines without ever questioning them.
 It also made me wonder whether billions of people are being put at an increased risk of Western diseases by the dietary advice given by well-meaning doctors and nutritionists.
-A spine chilling thought.

-And the book which cemented the importance of diet in my mind – ‘Food and Western Disease’ by Staffan Lindeberg, (a professor of Medicine at the University of Lund).
+However, the seminal book that cemented the importance of diet in my mind was ‘Food and Western Disease’ by Staffan Lindeberg, (a professor of Family Medicine at the University of Lund in Sweden).
 My bible, and a must read for anyone interested in diet and health.

-And besides the direct effects of food on our own health, there is also evidence to show that nutrition has profound effects on our health; interestingly there is now proof that particular foods affect gene expression in us, our children and our grandchildren (via epigenetic mechanisms).
-So what we eat when we are young may have profound effects on gene expression in subsequent generations.
+And besides the direct effects of food on our own health, there is also evidence to show that what we eat has effects on our children and grandchildren via epigenetic mechanisms; i.e. what we eat when we are young may have profound effects on gene expression in subsequent generations.
 Understanding the mechanisms behind the effects of food on gene regulation are the remit and challenge of ‘Nutrigenomics’.
 I find it fascinating that food has such far-reaching effects.